-Tall Ships Victoria Inc was establshed in 2006 to promote, coordinate, support and facilitate the activities of tall ships within victoria.
+Tall Ships Victoria Inc was established in 2006 to promote, coordinate, support and facilitate the activities of tall ships within Victoria.

-we invite you to explore the tall ships news and activites we have gathered together, and join us in person at Docklands, Shed 2, if you can, or with your ideas and comments via our contact page
+Go ahead and explore the tall ships news and activities we have gathered together, and join us in person at Docklands, Shed 2, if you can, or with your ideas and comments via our contact page

 James Craig caught the imagination of those Victorians who saw her in 2006 and of the more than 2,000 people who sailed aboard her on the waters of Port Phillip.

 To those who planned and organised her visit, her reception reinforced an idea hatched during the months of planning; Victorians should have their interest rekindled, on an on-going basis, in the heritage and significance of Tall Ships.
 It was such ships that brought Victoria its colonial population and carried the goods that allowed it to prosper.